-- 1.1 The purpose of this topic paper is to set out the Council's approach to employment land through the Local Plan review and how the Council has assessed and allocated employment site options to meet evidenced employment land requirements for the period 2018-2039.
-This paper is an update to the topic paper that accompanied the Preferred Options consultation published in 2021. - 1.2 The criteria used for site selection have been partly informed by consultation responses received from relevant questions posed through the Issues and Options Paper, and in order to achieve consistency, largely reflect the criteria adopted for the housing site assessment(s).
+- 1.1 The purpose of this topic paper is to set out the Council's approach to employment land through the Local Plan review and how the Council has assessed and allocated employment site options to meet evidenced employment land requirements for the period 2023-2041.
+This paper is an update to the topic paper that accompanied the Council's previous Regulation 19 consultation published in November 2022. - 1.2 The criteria used for site selection have been partly informed by consultation responses received from relevant questions posed through the Issues and Options Paper, and in order to achieve consistency, largely reflect the criteria adopted for the housing site assessment(s).
 In order to show how sites performed against the various criteria, we have prepared detailed site assessment proformas for each site option.
 Each proforma summarises key elements of the Council's evidence base and site survey process relevant to each site.
-The Council has considered all factors in the round when arriving at proposed allocations for the Publication Plan. - 1.3 Within the context of this Topic Paper, employment land relates to development or uses falling within the E(g), B2 and B8 planning use classes1.
-The Local Plan referred to in this Topic Paper (either as the Local Plan or emerging Local Plan) is currently at the Regulation 19 'Publication Plan' consultation stage, published in November 2022. - 1.4 This paper must be read alongside the Council's Local Plan Review Publication Plan consultation, which details the selected employment site(s) and the wider employment strategy of the Council.
+The Council has considered all factors in the round when arriving at proposed allocations for the Publication Plan 2024. - 1.3 Within the context of this Topic Paper, employment land relates to development or uses falling within the E(g), B2 and B8 planning use classes.
+The Local Plan referred to in this Topic Paper (either as the Local Plan or emerging Local Plan) is currently at the Regulation 19 'Publication Plan' consultation stage, published in April 2024. - 1.4 This paper must be read alongside the Council's Local Plan Review Publication Plan consultation 2024, which details the selected employment site(s) and the wider employment strategy of the Council.